-Baptisia is native to the central and southeastern U.S. In spring and early summer, its bluish-green, clover-like foliage is topped by spires of pea-like blooms.
-The plant grows slowly at first, but after a few years forms an attractive, upright mound up to 4 feet across.
+Baptisias are native to the central and southeastern U.S. In spring and early summer, their clover-like foliage is topped by spires of pea-like blooms.
+Baptisias grow slowly at first, but after a few years forms an attractive, upright mound up to 4 feet across.
 A mass planting of baptisia in full bloom is a striking sight.
-As the blooms fade they transform into attractive gray-black seed pods.
 Both the flowers and the seed pods are attractive in bouquets.
 Hardiness varies with species, but most grow well in Zones 5-8.

 Choosing a site to grow baptisias